 GLaWAC is working with other traditional owners and the state in reviewing the components of Traditional Owners settlement Act.
 This is separate to the review of the the Gunaikurnai Settlement Agreement which our Elders and Board have commenced and has been shared in members magazine previously.

-Further detail to both will follow by March.
+Further detail to both will follow.